mattjcurry/Presentations/Concourse/concourse.md

 Single pipeline to rule them all (pic)

-- Let concourse manage binary dependencies through resources
+- Let concourse manage platform components (concourse resource)
+  * Tiles
+  * Ops Manager
+  * Stemcells
-- Let git be our source of configuration for our environments
+- Let concourse and git manage configurations (concourse resource)
+- Bash to deploy ops manager appliance (concourse tasks)
-- Bash to interact with experimental ops manager api
+- Bash to deploy using experimental ops manager api (concourse tasks)
+- Needed to vendor packages into internal artifact repository

 ---

+# Benefits

+- Codified tile dependencies
+- Each environment was perfectly consistent
+- New environment provisioning went from 1 week to 8 hours
+- Engineering time for a deployment went from 40 hours to 3 hours

+---

 # Problems

-- Concourse manifest was large and repetitive
+- Concourse pipeline definition file was large and repetitive (2-3K Lines)
-- Managing multiple concurrent versions of Ops Manager was difficult with bash
+- Managing multiple concurrent versions of Ops Manager was difficult with Bash
-- Concourse didnt support proxies
+- Concourse missing proxy support

 ---

-# Attempt number two
+# Attempt Number 2

 - Generate single pipelines per product
+    - Ops Manager
+    - Tiles: Elastic Runtime, MySQL, Redis
-- Build ops manager cli to manage concurrent versions of the api
+- Build ruby gem to replace Bash Tasks
+  - Integration Tests for Ops Manager API breaking changes
 - Manage, release and deploy our own fork of concourse
+    - Added proxy support

 ---

+# Benefits

+- We were able to build only the components that changed
+- Pipeline definitions were smaller and more and responsible for a single component
+- Fail faster when there were breaking Ops Manager API changes
+- Easier management of multiple versions of Ops Manager API
+- Can pull resources directly from Pivotal Network

+---

 # Problems

-- Concourse manifest were still large and repetitive
+- Concourse pipeline definitions were repetitive

-- writting a template tool specifically develop for concourse

-# We started with a really big pipeline
+- We had forked Concourse, so we had to merge changes

 ---

-# Initial success
+# Attempt 3

-    - What did we gain?
-    - Do we have numbers?
+- Wrote a generation tool for Concourse Pipelines
+- Moved to latest open source version of Concourse
+- Fully integrated Pivotal Network resource

 ---

-# There were some issues with it
+# Benefits

+- Reuced pipeline definitions from 400 line yaml to a template + 40 line config
+- Reduced human error by not repeating ourselves in pipeline definitions
+- Built in validation of generated pipelines
-    - was difficult to maintain
+- We no longer have to maintain a fork of Concourse
+- We no longer maintain Bash scripts to pull from Pivotal Network
+- Engineering time for a deployment went from 3 hours to 2 hours

+--

+# Results

+- 6 Engineers
+- 10 Foundations
+- X Pipelines
+- 2 Datacenters
-    - XYZ
+- X servers
+- Features we have deployed because we have not been patching

 ---

-# [fit] We iterated
+# Lessons Learned

+- Iteration and learning is key and part of the learning curve
+- Start with triggers turned off
+- Don't be afraid to code, be more Dev and less Ops
+- Focus on removing error from the system
+- Smaller pipelines with a single responsibility are better
+  - Faster feedback
+  - easier to reason about

 ---

+# How to get started

+- Awesome Stark and Wayne Tutorial
+- Start with Ops Manager
+- Evolve to BOSH Director
+- Evolve furth to Cloud Foundry
+- Evolve to the platform